IzanagiCraft/message-format/README.md

 ---

-## Translations
+## GlobalTranslations

-The `Translations` class manages translations for different locales using a map of `Properties` objects.
+The `GlobalTranslations` class manages translations for different locales using a map of `Properties` objects.
 It supports the initialization of translations, default replacements, and provides methods for translating messages.

 ### Example Initialization: